 - Pricing: Starts at $199/month

-Built on standards like OWASP, NIST, and SANS25, Astra’s Vulnerability scanner runs over 9300+ tests to pinpoint new, emerging, and existing vulnerabilities in various types of assets.
+Built on standards like OWASP, NIST, and SANS25, Astra vulnerability scanner runs over 10,000+ tests to pinpoint new, emerging, and existing vulnerabilities in various types of assets.

 We guarantee zero false positives through vetted scans, a CXO-friendly dashboard, and an AI-powered test case generation and chatbot.
 Moreover, our smart Chrome extension helps record logins for simplified scanning of protected screens and user roles.

-Lastly, our scan behind login capabilities surpasses the traditional CVEs, making it the go-to choice for scanning modern apps and infrastructure in Startups and Enterprises.
+Lastly, our scan behind login capabilities surpasses the traditional CVEs, making it the go-to choice for scanning modern infrastructure and one of the most trusted vulnerability scanners.

 Pros